 Bringing bustle to the shop

 To the aim of translating the online buzz into real-life business, HEYTEA also employed a less-known but effective method.
 Although the brand apologized for the hours consumers had to spend in line, many articles have revealed that hiring people to line up in front of a shops is an effective means that has been used to create HEYTEA’s buzz in China.
-Using wait marketing in China isn’t a new trend.
 In the January 1999 debut of Starbucks in China, the American brand had been accused of the same practice.
 Nonetheless, despite part of the queue had been hired to arouse public curiosity, the strategy did eventually attract real consumers to join the queue.
 As customers share pictures while waiting in line, the queue leads to a snowball effect that brought more and more consumers to join the wait.
 For this reason, most social media posts regarding HEYTEA at the beginning of the buzz were in fact related to the queue.
 Additionally, the brand had limited the maximum number of purchases per customer to 2 cups in order to avoid “yellow cattle” (黄牛; pinyin:Huang Niu) re-sales.
 The term refers to someone who earns money by illegally hoarding and re-selling items on demand at a very high price.
 Moreover, HEYTEA’s limitation on purchase quota had also become a hot topic, which further contributed to the sense of the brand’s prestige.